ethereum-optimism/specs/specs/governance/alligator-interop.md

 ## Backwards Compatibility

 Previous instances of `Alligator` will not be able to interface with the OP mainnet contract given that they do not support the cross-chain message passing.
-However, the existing state of voting power on the superchain shall remained unchanged.
+However, the existing state of voting power on the non-mainnet chains shall remained unchanged.

 ## Security Considerations